-What is surface and interfacial tension?
+What is surface tension?

 All liquids – water, organic solvents, oils, and so on – have strong intermolecular cohesive forces.
 Molecules in the bulk experience this attractive force in all directions.
-However, liquid molecules at the surface formed between the liquid and a gas, such as air, do not have neighbors of the same kind on all sides like in Fig. 1.
+However, liquid molecules at the surface formed between the liquid and a gas, such as air, do not have neighbors of the same kind on all sides like in Figure 1.
 Molecules at the surface experience a net attractive force towards the bulk of the liquid, resulting in a surface “film” that makes it more difficult to move an object through that surface than through the bulk.
 This “film” acts like an elastic membrane with a tension force acting in all directions along the surface, i.e. surface tension.
-When an interface forms between two immiscible liquids, a similar situation occurs.
-In this case it is called interfacial tension.

-- How is surface and interfacial tension measured?
+How are surface and interfacial tension interpreted?

 Surface and interfacial tension are typically represented by the lowercase Greek letter gamma, γ (sigma, σ, is also sometimes used).
 Several units are traditionally used, the most common being mN/m or the equivalent dyn/cm, which have dimensions force/length.
 Sometimes the equivalent unit mJ/m2 is used, which has dimensions of energy/area.
 Thus, surface and interfacial tension can be interpreted in two ways: as a tension force acting along all directions of the surface per unit length, or as the energy required to increase the surface area.
 In both interpretations, the surface wants to minimize its surface area or potential energy.
 Therefore, a surface with no (or negligible) external forces will form a sphere which has the smallest surface area to volume ratio.

-How is surface and interfacial tension measured?
+How are surface and interfacial tension measured?

 Techniques to measure surface and interfacial tension are separated here into two main categories: force tensiometry where the force the surface imparts on a probe is directly measured; and optical tensiometry where the profile of a drop or bubble extracted from an image is fit to a theoretical equation.